Hashimkhann1/mvvm/README.md

 Folder structure is completed.
 Error Ececptionis handling is completed completed.
-Api responces three phases loading , completed , error , is handled
+Api responces three phases loading , completed , error , is handled routes are defined in routesname and routes file insider res/routes folder custom widet is created for button loin ui is completed